kbmin24/ASCIIartGen/README.md

 ![](dotnet_ascii.png)

-Images are each from Lovelive!! and Microsoft corp.
+The images are taken from Lovelive!! and Microsoft corp.
 No copyright infringement intended.